Code-the-Dream-School/python-essentials-mentor-guidebook/dan-guide/lesson2-Data-Structures-and-File-Handling/overview2.md

 # Lesson 2: Data Structures and File Handling – Mentor Guide

-This session covers the most commonly used built-in data structures in Python — lists, dictionaries, tuples, and sets — as well as file handling basics.
-I usually ask students which ones they’ve used before and how comfortable they feel with them.
+This session covers the most commonly used built-in data structures in Python: lists, dictionaries, tuples, and sets, along with file handling basics.
+I start by covering the slides and lesson then go over some sample uses for these, especially in Leetcode-type problems.

-This is the first time students work with reading and writing files, so I give them space to struggle a bit and figure out common issues (e.g., missing files, wrong paths, forgetting to close the file).
+This is the first time students work with reading and writing files, so I like to cover opening and closing files, and write vs append.

+This lesson uses the `csv/` directory, located at the root of `dan-guide`, for the test files.
 ---

 ## Topics to Cover